nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Introduction

 ModtRekt is a desktop app created for NUS students to have a faster and more organised way to **manage their modules and tasks**.
-It ensures that you would **never forget another task or miss another deadline**.
+It ensures that you will **never forget another task or miss another deadline**.
 This way you can focus on learning and not be sidetracked by unexpected tasks that you forget.
 With ModtRekt, you can **quickly add tasks**, see your **upcoming deadlines**, and **filter your tasks by their module**.